Last updated on November 5, 2022

 The dial is signed Hedy’s Patent and it has the brevet (patent) number arched above the centre.
 There is hand-painted detail around the perimeter of the dial and the arch which contains a blacksmith swinging his mallet with the beat of the lever escapement.
 There are a few hairline cracks to the dial.
 However, they are faint and difficult to see with the naked eye.
 The dial also has some age-related fading.
 The original mineral crystal has been replaced by an acrylic lens, which is in good condition.

 A video of the automaton in action can be seen on The Vintage Wrist Watch Company Facebook page.
 The blacksmith swings his hammer in time with the beat of the escapement.
 I found a few other examples of this particular watch online.
 Remarkably, there is very little information about Reconvilier or Augsburger, which is odd considering such an intriguing complication.
 I certainly enjoyed looking at and learning about Hedy’s Patent automaton pocket watch.
-However, I’m not sure it is one that would have fit in my collection.
+However, I’m not sure it is one that would fit in my collection.